MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/node-js/index.md

 * Understanding of the [MobileFirst Platform Foundation security framework](../../).

 ## The passport-mfp-token-validation module
-The passport-mfp-token-validation module provides passport validation strategy and a verification function to validate access tokens and ID tokens that are issued by the MobileFirst Server.
+The passport-mfp-token-validation module provides an authentication mechanism to verify access tokens that are issued by the MobileFirst Server.

 To install the module run: